damianxu88/Getting_And_Cleaning_Data/README.md

 Following transformations are performed in `run_analysis.R` script:

-  1. Check working directory forthe  required datasets.
+  1. Check working directory for required datasets.
 Download them if they do not already exist
   2. Load the `activity.txt` and `feature.txt` for activity labels and feature info
   3. Extract only those measurements that reflect the mean or the standard deviation
-  4. Load and compose the complete training and test datasets
+  4. Load and compose the complete 'X','Y' and 'subject' datasets
-  5. Merge the two datasets and add appropriate labels
+  5. Add appropriate labels and merge 'X','Y' and 'subject' datasets
-  6. 'Factor-ise' the data in `activity` and `subject` columns
-  7. Generates a tidy dataset that consists of the mean value per variable for each subject and activity
+  6. Generates a tidy dataset that consists of the mean value per variable for each subject and activity